COVID-19 Temporary Reasonable Accommodation Process – Spring 2021 (& remaining Fall 2020)

 If you would like to request a temporary reasonable accommodation, the process is as follows:

 - Submit a “Request for Reasonable Accommodation” and a "Healthcare Provider Release Form" (available below).
 You should also submit a current letter from your Healthcare Provider offering limited medical information that verifies your medical condition and the manner and severity of the impact of COVID-19 on that condition as it relates to your employment and ability to return to UNH campuses.
+Your Healthcare Provider should include a brief rationale why the measures (PPE, environmental controls, social distancing, testing and tracing) put in place at the University would not be sufficient protections as a means of an accommodation.
 Healthcare providers may be contacted for medical conditions that are not visible and/or necessitate clarification on the manner and severity of impact during COVID-19.

 The forms are available in PDF-fillable OR Word: